AndroidCoders/gfx-boxes/docs/CodingStyle.md

 File version: 1.01

 **TLDR:**
-This document defines the coding conventions and design principles for the `gfx-test` project:
+This document defines the coding conventions and design principles for the `gfx-boxes` project:
 * Modular design
 * Data-driven design
 * Self-documenting code